Top 5 4th Quarter Trades of Pl - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Platform Technology Partners’s top five trades of the quarter.
+According to GuruFocus data, these were Platt Investment Counsel, LLC’s top five trades of the quarter.

-Platform Technology Partners reduced their investment in ARCA:IVV by 2,075 shares.
-The trade had a 0.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+Platt Investment Counsel, LLC reduced their investment in BATS:VSGX by 124,617 shares.
+The trade had a 8.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.56.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 20.26 and a price-book ratio of 3.82.
+In terms of valuation, Vanguard ESG International Stock ETF has a price-earnings ratio of 13.11 and a price-book ratio of 1.55.

-The guru established a new position worth 15,469 shares in ARCA:DFAS, giving the stock a 0.41% weight in the equity portfolio.
-Shares traded for an average price of $51.08 during the quarter.
+The guru established a new position worth 26,069 shares in ARCA:XLY, giving the stock a 5.39% weight in the equity portfolio.
+Shares traded for an average price of $156.19 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional U.S. Small Cap ETF has a price-earnings ratio of 11.58 and a price-book ratio of 1.99.
+In terms of valuation, Consumer Discretionary Select Sector SPDR has a price-earnings ratio of 23.71 and a price-book ratio of 5.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.